Gerlachea: Description

 Gerlachea australis has its body and cheeks covered in cycloid scales and there are no spines or hooks on the naked operculum.
 There are bans of small conical teeth in the jaws.
 The snout is long and flattened and the mouth extends back as far as the rear pore in the interorbital space.
-There are two lateral lines made up of tubular scales, an upper whhicj is located near the base of the dorsal fin and a lower which is near the base of the anal fin, there is no middle lateral line.
+There are two lateral lines made up of tubular scales, an upper which is located near the base of the dorsal fin and a lower which is near the base of the anal fin, there is no middle lateral line.
 The dorsal fin as 44-48 soft rays and the anal fin has 34-36 soft rays.
 This species grows to a total length of 28 cm.
 In alcohol the body is brown with 4-5 darker brown bars which vary in length and width.
 The operculum and the lower part of the head are light brown, There is a large dark spot at the base of the pectoral fin.
 The dorsal fin is black at the front bit this narrows to a stripe along the base towards the tail.
 The anal fin has black tips to its forward rays bit is otherwise light in colour.
 The caudal and pelvic fins are dark, while the pectoral fin is blackish.
 There is a dark oblique stripe across the cheek and the tip if the jaws are black.